-My paternal grandmother, Ettel Blei, was born in 1902 in Sadagora, Austro-Hungarian Empire.
+My paternal grandmother, Ettel Blei, was born on 15 December 1902 in Sadagora, Bukowina, in what was then the Austro-Hungarian Empire.
 Her parents were named Gusta Sandberg and Salomon Selig Blei (sometimes spelled Bley), with siblings Aron, Regina, Mina, Samuel and Adolf.
 Sadagora is now spelled Sadhora, and is across the Prut river from Chernowitz.

 Salomon Selig Blei